 - Enjoy the quiet streets and window displays of Fifth Avenue

-- Visit St. Patrick’s Cathedral (check the mass schedule to attend or avoid)
+- Visit St. Patrick’s Cathedral (check the mass schedule to attend or avoid, whichever you prefer)

 - Head down to Chinatown for a relaxed and memorable dinner!